-Second, wouldn't it be great if training not only indicated understanding of a skill on the part of the Learner, but effectiveness of the course content and instructor?
+Second, wouldn't it be great if training not only indicated an understanding of skill on the part of the Learner but the effectiveness of the course content and instructor?

 For training to be effective, course developers must be clear about they want Learners to accomplish or learn.
-Clear, unambiguous learning objectives are the road map to learning a skill.
+Clear, unambiguous learning objectives are the roadmap to learning a skill.
 The learning objectives must reflect what the Learner is to do with this information.
-Not only must the learning objective be written, it must be tested, i.e., did the Learner understand the application of the objective.
+Not only must the learning objective be written, but it must also be tested, i.e., did the Learner understand the application of the objective.